-Bob Maxon is the weekday morning meteorologist on NBC Connecticut News Today from 4:30 a.m. to 7 a.m., and again at 11 a.m.
+Bob Maxon is the weekday morning meteorologist on NBC Connecticut News Today from 4:30 a.m. to 7 a.m. and through the Today Show.
 He's been with NBC Connecticut since August 1995.

 He grew up in Oswego, New York, and graduated from Cornell University with a bachelor of science degree in meteorology.